Bkiser2000/Codsworth/README.md

 # Codsworth
 # Codsworth
+# Please use codsworth(lowercase "c") to download and install from source.
+Codsworth is used for edits/upgrades.
 **Codsworth** is your personal robotic butler—a Python-powered, extensible chatbot assistant that can answer questions, fetch weather and stock data, summarize news, and more.
 Designed for flexibility and easy extension, Codsworth is ideal for anyone who wants a smart, scriptable assistant in their terminal.

 ---